<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Mari Wagner

 The greatest badge of success for Mari Wagner is when her customers reach out and let her know how appreciative they are of her help and services.
 Mari is dependable, driven, committed, and enjoys meeting new people.
-Mari joined the National Insurance Services (NIS) team after working with NIS for several years on mutual clients benefit plans.
 She finds that NIS has similar values and mindset to her own.
-As an Account Manager, Mari works with schools, cities, and counties in the Midwest Region.
+As an Employee Benefits Consultant, Mari specializes in health insurance consulting for Minnesota and South Dakota public sector organizations including fully insured, self-insured, and stop-loss plans.
 She is a licensed insurance agent with a background in sales, wellness, managing insurance pools, marketing, and consulting.
+Mari also collaborates with public sector organizations on their Property & Casualty and Cyber Liability insurance plans.